Jacksonville Grand Prix

 RULES

-6. The Jacksonville Grand Prix will consist of twenty events.
-There will be 10 events in each half of the season.
+• There will be eight to ten races in each half.
 A participant’s score will be determined by taking the eight best scores for that half.

-7. A participant’s score will be the higher 0f points accumulated in each half.
+• A participant’s score will be the higher 0f the points accumulated in either the Summer-Fall or Winter-Spring half.